GothenburgBitFactory/flod/src/README.md

 Create a queue in /path/to/queue, and optionally record whether the event files are archived.
 Name the queue Foo, which means it processes Foo events.

-  $ queue create Foo /path/to/queue --[no]archive
+  $ central create Foo /path/to/queue --[no]archive

 Destroy a queue in /path/to/queue.

-  $ queue destroy Foo [--force]
+  $ central destroy Foo [--force]

 Flush a queue by archiving or deleting its events.

-  $ queue clear Foo
+  $ central clear Foo

 Obtain info about a queue.

-  $ queue info Foo
+  $ central info Foo

 Obtain queue stats, reset stats.

-  $ queue stats Foo
+  $ central stats Foo
-  $ queue stats reset Foo
+  $ central stats reset Foo

 Associate a script with a queue.
 Will process all outstanding events.

-  $ queue hook Foo /path/to/script [--scan 60]
+  $ central hook Foo /path/to/script [--scan 60]
-  $ queue hook Foo success /path/to/script
+  $ central hook Foo success /path/to/script
-  $ queue hook Foo failure /path/to/script
+  $ central hook Foo failure /path/to/script

 Disassociate a script from a queue.
 Will abandon all outstanding events.

-  $ queue unhook Foo /path/to/script
+  $ central unhook Foo /path/to/script

 Process a queue.

-  $ queue process Foo [--exit-on-idle] [--max N]
+  $ central process Foo [--exit-on-idle] [--max N]

 Post an event.

-  $ queue post Foo /path/to/event
+  $ central post Foo /path/to/event

 ## Configuration